-For many, the private markets asset class represents a road less traveled.* Typically, investors focus on more traditional asset classes, like stocks and bonds, where information is often readily available and digestible, as it can often seem like the path of least resistance.
-However, of late many large and sophisticated investors have been increasing their capital allocations to private markets for reasons they believe are compelling enough to make it worth taking the risk.
+For many, the private markets asset class represents a road less traveled.
+Typically, investors focus on more traditional asset classes, like stocks and bonds, where information is often readily available and digestible, as it can often seem like the path of least resistance.
+Sometimes, however, sophisticated qualified investors increase their capital allocations to private markets for reasons they believe are compelling enough to make it worth taking the risk.
 The search for higher returns, diversifying return streams, and unique opportunities are just some of the key forces driving capital flows into the space.
 For investors who are less familiar or who have some exposure but remain underallocated, the same rationale may ultimately justify an increased exposure to private markets investing.

 This primer will provide an introduction to private markets investing, explore key reasons behind why investors allocate capital to the asset class, and evaluate some of the key risks and challenges that potential investors should consider.
 It will further discuss efficient cash management and the importance of good manager selection.